-For more than a decade, I have had continuous funding from the National Science Foundation for my research on jury decision-making and eyewitness identification.
+For more than two decades, I have had continuous funding from the National Science Foundation for my research on jury decision-making and eyewitness identification.
 Specifically, I conduct research on legal decision making about scientific evidence and the social psychology of voir dire and jury selection.
 My research in the area of eyewitness identification has focused on the influence of single-blind lineup administration on rates of mistaken identifications.

 - Attitudes and Beliefs